-Spinning reels are, in my opinion, the second-best reel for float fishing Ohio and they are by far the most popular reel.
+Spinning reels are, in my opinion, the second-best reel for float fishing, but they are the most popular reel.
 I only use a spinning reel if my clients insist or if I need a multipurpose reel for other methods.

 Even though the line does not come smoothly off the reel compared to a Centerpin reel, with practice, the spinning reel still maintains a good presentation.

 The best spinning reels for Ohio float fishing should hold a large amount of line, provide good smooth drag, and a large smooth spool where the line is able to come off freely.

 The spinning reel you use should also match the size of the river and the size of the fish.

 I recommend a spinning reel of size 30 for most river and fishing conditions.

 The importance of float rods in Steelhead fishing cannot be overemphasized.
 The rod is what you use to get a good presentation and to fight big fish.